Hyperunison/Runner/src/auto/README.md

  - [TypesMap](docs/TypesMap.md)

-<a id="documentation-for-authorization"></a>
 ## Documentation For Authorization

-Endpoints do not require authorization.
+ All endpoints do not require authorization.

 ## Author